Health Saving Account

 When you enroll in the Blue Essentials HDHP, you are eligible to enroll in an HSA.
 Both you and Boston Children’s can contribute to your HSA.
 Click on the “Contributions” tab for more information.

-• If you elect the HSA during Open Enrollment, Boston Children’s contribution will be deposited into your Fidelity HSA account at the beginning of the year and the funds are available immediately.
-Money you elect to have taken out of your paycheck each pay period will start with the first paycheck in the new year.
+• If you elect the HSA, the Boston Children’s contribution will be deposited into your Fidelity HSA account the following month and are prorated based on the time of the year you enroll.
+Funds are available immediately.
+Money you elect to have taken out of your paycheck each pay period will start within 1-2 paychecks are you submit your elections.

-There are a lot of advantages to opening and owning an HSA beyond just the Boston Children’s contribution.
+There are a lot of advantages to opening and owning an HSA:

 2. There is a triple tax advantage – money is contributed on a pre-tax basis, interest and earnings on account are not taxed, and account can be used for qualified healthcare expenses tax-free